tensorflow/swift/docs/AutomaticDifferentiation.md

 To achieve this, Swift’s AD system needs to know some key ingredients for a type to be compatible with differentiation, including:

-* The type must represent a arbitrarily ranked vector space (where tensors live).
+* The type must represent an arbitrarily ranked vector space (where tensors live).
 Elements of this vector space must be floating point numeric.
 There is an associated scalar type that is also floating point numeric.